logo

 captcha.js is designed to work without configuration: set a site key, mark a form, and you're done.
 Everything below is optional - reach for it when you need a non-default base URL, custom copy, or want to place the status element yourself.

-/challenge and /verify below are shorthand for /api/v1/captcha/challenge and /api/v1/captcha/verify.
-The full base URL the widget calls is documented under window.CAPTCHA_BASE_URL below.
+/challenge below is shorthand for /api/v1/captcha/challenge - the only endpoint the widget calls.
+Your backend calls /verify separately (see backend examples).
+The full base URL the widget uses is documented under window.CAPTCHA_BASE_URL below.

 Global configuration